-- Fines amounting to 2% to 5% of the merging entities' annual total turnover of goods or services (subject to the relevant market) realized within the last financial year - Where it is impossible to determine the total turnover of the merging entities goods or services, a fine ranging from AED 500,000 to AED 5 million
+- Fines amounting to 2% to 10% of the annual total turnover of goods or services (subject to the relevant market) realized within the last financial year - Where it is impossible to determine the total turnover of goods or services, a fine ranging from AED 500,000 to AED 5 million

-The obligation to apply for and obtain clearance lies with both entities, and the penalty applies to both merging entities.
 It is not yet clear how the authority will calculate this penalty in practice.
 There have not been any published precedents on this matter to date.

 The penalty for implementing the relevant transaction prior to the grant of approval issued by the Minister is a fine ranging from AED 50,000 to AED 500,000.
 Clearance will be revoked if the applicant fails to implement its remedial undertakings.
-Furthermore, the Competition Law provides an umbrella penalty of a fine of AED 10,000 to AED 100,000, which is applicable in the event that any of its provisions are breached.